Research Interests and Relevance

 Harvard University (2017-2020), Microrobotics Lab (Prof. Robert Wood), Materials Discovery and Applications Group (Prof. David Clarke), and Self-Organizing Systems Research Group (Prof. Radhika Nagpal)

-Currently, we explore soft DEA robots conducive to multi-modal locomotion.
-Our bending beam design approach enables multiple gaits including crawling, hopping, jumping, and rolling.
-Gaits are selected and controlled by choice of actuation pattern, i.e., the frequency and magnitude of the applied input voltage to the DEA.
+We were able to avoid pre-stretch of the elastomers, and multiply actuation forces by stacking several actuation layers.
+Such DEAs were strong enough to act as propulsive fins on an underwater robot in one of the first demonstrations of autonomous DEA-driven.
+We then explored soft DEA robots conducive to multi-modal locomotion.
+Our bending beam design approach enabled multiple gaits including crawling, hopping, jumping, and rolling.
+Gaits were selected and controlled by choice of actuation pattern, i.e., the frequency and magnitude of the applied input voltage to the DEA.
 Such DEA robots can be used as versatile experimental devices to validate locomotion models, in both natural and engineered systems.

 Force Sensing Catheter for the Treatment of Cardiac Arrhythmia